telerik/winforms-docs/controls/panels-and-labels/collapsiblepanel/structure.md

 ---
 title: Structure
-page_title: Structure | RadCollapsiblePanel
+page_title: Structure - WinForms CollapsiblePanel Control
-description: This article describes the inner structure and organization of the elements which build the RadCollapsiblePanel control.
+description: Get familiar with the inner structure and organization of the elements which build the WinForms CollapsiblePanel control.
 slug: winforms/panels-and-labels/collapsiblepanel/structure
 tags: structure
 published: True